AnthonyCxx/Notes-and-Writeups/C#/Object-oriented Programming/Methods.md

 must be initialized before being passed.

 **WARNING: DO NOT RUN THIS CODE** <br />
-This code easily ate 16 GB of RAM.
 Do _not_ run this.
+It eats a lot of RAM.
 ```C#
 public static void Main(string[] args)
 {